asyncapi/asyncapi-react/docs/configuration/config-modification.md

   This field contains configuration responsible for the way of working of the sidebar.
   `showServers` field is set to `byDefault` by default.
   `showOperations` field is set to `byDefault` by default.
+  `useChannelAddressAsIdentifier`: for AsyncAPI v3 documents, use the operation summary or channel address in the sidebar instead of the operationId.
+  By default, this behavior is applied only to AsyncAPI v2 documents.

 - **expand?: Partial<ExpandConfig>**